CLIP's Visual Embedding Projector is a Few-shot Cornucopia: Experiments

 Achieving generalization in a few-shot framework is challenging but crucial for evaluating the practical use of few-shot methods.
 We here explore three aspects of generalization: domain generalization, cross-dataset generalization and base-to-new generalization.
 Comparison is done only among the few-shot methods; the zero-shot CLIP performance is included as reference.
 For \methodvalfree, we systematically use $\lambda=1/N$ and a fixed LR of $10^{-5}$.

-\textbf{Cross-dataset generalization.} This generalization setting was addressed in prompt tuning works~\citep{zhou2022conditional,zhu2023prompt} where OOD datasets not only come from other domains but may also contain different or more fine-grained classes compared to ones in source. \cref{tab:cross_dataset} shows the generalization from ImageNet as source dataset (4-shot) to the $10$ other datasets. \methodvalfree outperforms ProGrad on $6$ out of $11$ datasets and on average.
-However, it is worth noting that zero-shot CLIP remains the strongest baseline in this setting.
-As argued in CoCoOp~\citep{zhou2022conditional}, ImageNet contains $1000$ classes, mainly consisting of objects.
-Dog breeds are also present, so good generalization (or at most small zero-shot performance drop) to datasets like OxfordPets and Caltech101 is expected.
-However, for datasets presenting a larger gap (e.g., fine-grained and/or specialized datasets), generalization is expected to be lower.
-For such datasets, like FGVCAircraft and DTD, \methodvalfree outperforms other adaptation methods, but remains behind zero-shot accuracy.
-In short, looking at the generalization of \methodvalfree on each of the $10$ datasets, our method is overall retaining zero-shot capability the most and showing better cross-dataset transferability.
+\textbf{Cross-dataset generalization.} \cref{tab:cross_dataset} shows \methodvalfree outperforms ProGrad on $6$ out of $11$ datasets, and on average, but zero-shot CLIP remains the strongest baseline.
+As argued in CoCoOp~\cite{zhou2022conditional}, training on ImageNet leads to good generalization to datasets like OxfordPets and Caltech101.
+However, for fine-grained or specialized datasets (\textit{e.g.}, FGVCAircraft, DTD), \methodvalfree outperforms other methods but still lags behind zero-shot performance.
+Overall, \methodvalfree retains the most zero-shot capability and shows better cross-dataset transferability.

-\textbf{Domain generalization.} In this setting, the set of classes is fixed in both in-domain and OOD datasets.
+\textbf{Domain generalization (DG).} In this setting, the set of classes is fixed in both in-domain and OOD datasets.
 Following ProGrad, we train \methodvalfree on ImageNet (IN) as source dataset (with $N{=}4$), and assess it on ImageNet-V2 (IN-V2), ImageNet-Sketch (IN-S), ImageNet-A (IN-A) and ImageNet-R (IN-R). \cref{tab:result_DG} shows that \methodvalfree is on par with or better than other methods on source and especially OOD domains, for both ResNet and ViT CLIP backbones.
+Of note, \methodvalfree's performance stability across learning rates also applies for DG.
+For instance, with RN50, increasing LR to $10^{-2}$ results in an OOD accuracy drop of only -0.18\% for \methodvalfree (corroborating stability results in few-shot classification, cf.~\cref{tab:results_wo_validation_plot}), while Tip-adapter-F and TaskRes dramatically drop by \textbf{-2.09\%} and \textbf{-10.21\%}, resp.